hanabi/hanabi.github.io/misc/Empty_Clues.md

 ### Delayed Empty Clues (Through Other Player's Hands)

 * Normally, a stacked play action from an *Empty Clue* should not be related to anyone else's hand.
 This is because it may not be globally known which cards play into which other cards, so different players will assign different actions and everything will get messed up.
 * However, it is possible to give a *Empty Clue* as a *Delayed Play Clue* through someone else's hand if all of the connecting cards are globally known playable.
-This way, the information never becomes desyncronized.
+This way, the information never becomes desynchronized.
 For example, in a 3-player game:
   * Bob has a globally known blue 1 that is already clued.
   * Cathy has a globally known blue 2 that is already clued.
   * Bob has an unclued blue 3 that is ready to be *Play Clued* in slot 1.